 If you’re an American Airlines filer, it doesn’t really get better than this card.
 It’s our top pick for several reasons:

 - The sign-up bonus.
-The biggest draw for this card is there’s no required spending amount to get the new cardmember bonus: Limited Time Offer: Earn 50,000 bonus miles after making your first purchase and paying the annual fee in full in the first 90 days and paying the annual fee So as long as you buy something within the first 90 days — even if it’s a bottle of water — and pay your $95 annual fee, you get the bonus miles.
+The biggest draw for this card is there’s no required spending amount to get the new cardmember bonus.
+Limited Time Offer: Earn 60,000 bonus miles after making your first purchase and paying the annual fee in full in the first 90 days from account opening and paying the annual fee.
+So as long as you buy something within the first 90 days — even if it’s a bottle of water — and pay your $95 annual fee, you get the bonus miles.
 Plus they can be used for reward travel as soon as they’re deposited.

 - Points.
 Earn 2X AAdvantage® miles on eligible American Airlines purchases and earn 1X AAdvantage® miles for every one dollar spent on all other purchases.

 - Elite status.
 There’s a clear mechanism to earn Elite Qualifying Dollars (EQDs) that help you maintain your elite status on American Airlines — but only if you applied for this card after Jan.
 1, 2018.

 - Airline perks.
 The card offers the best features you want in an airline credit card — earning miles for spending on American, getting 10% of your miles back when you redeem them and an annual flight discount, along with priority boarding and a free checked bag for you and up to four companions traveling on the same reservation.